Research as value and economy creation activities

 In this post, we will discuss how to estimate the value (in cash) that can be generated from a research activity.
 In finance, cash is king!

-we will discuss research as a profit generation activity.
-That is, research is an activity to create values and to improve economy as a whole.
+we will discuss research as a profit-generation activity.
+That is, research is an activity to create values and to improve the economy as a whole.

-Recently, this free-cash flow metric of financial analysis of a project or activity or company is the most important method to assess whether a project/activity/company is profitable or not and whether a project/research/company create values or not.
+Recently, this free-cash-flow metric of financial analysis of a project or activity or company is the most important method to assess whether a project/activity/company is profitable or not and whether a project/research/company creates values or not.

-The fundamental idea is that any research/project/company should create value (in term of free cash) in order to be profitable and to grow!
+The fundamental idea is that any research/project/company should create value (in terms of free cash) in order to be profitable and grow!

-For continuous growth and creating values, after creating free cash, we must re-invest the free cash to generate other free cash generating project/research/company for a long period of time, and repeat these processes again and again!
+For continuous growth and creating value, after creating free cash, we must re-invest the free cash to generate other free cash-generating projects/research/companies for a long period of time, and repeat these processes again and again!

 How to create value and why research is a value and economy creation activity, Let us deep dive into the discussion!